jetify-com/devbox/README.md

 # Devbox

-### Instant, easy, and predictable shells and containers
+### Instant, easy, and predictable development environments

 [![Join Discord](https://img.shields.io/discord/903306922852245526?color=7389D8&label=discord&logo=discord&logoColor=ffffff)](https://discord.gg/agbskCJXk2) ![License: Apache 2.0](https://img.shields.io/github/license/jetpack-io/devbox) [![version](https://img.shields.io/github/v/release/jetpack-io/devbox?color=green&label=version&sort=semver)](https://github.com/jetpack-io/devbox/releases) [![tests](https://github.com/jetpack-io/devbox/actions/workflows/release.yml/badge.svg)](https://github.com/jetpack-io/devbox/actions/workflows/release.yml?branch=main)

 ## What is it?

-[Devbox](https://www.jetpack.io/devbox/) is a command-line tool that lets you easily create isolated shells and containers.
+[Devbox](https://www.jetpack.io/devbox/) is a command-line tool that lets you easily create isolated shells for development.
 You start by defining the list of packages required by your development environment, and devbox uses that definition to create an isolated environment just for your application.

 In practice, Devbox works similar to a package manager like `yarn` – except the packages it manages are at the operating-system level (the sort of thing you would normally install with `brew` or `apt-get`).